tadeo-garcia/odaat/README.md

 If you made it this far, thank you so much for reading!
 I had a great time working on this project and I hope to continue to work on it until all of the features have been added!

 Credits:
-  Thank you [Soon-mi Sugihara](https://github.com/ssoonmi/) and [Steven Tegnelia](https://github.com/uribgp) for all of your help and guidance throughout this process, could not have done it without you guys!
+  Thank you [Soon-mi](https://github.com/ssoonmi/) and [Steven](https://github.com/uribgp) for all of your help and guidance throughout this process, could not have done it without you guys!